 The results of a successful demonstration of a lensless on-chip microscopy platform by a biomedical engineering lecturer at a university have been published in Lab on a Chip.
 He claims that his ptychography platform offers a low-cost alternative for disease detection while removing several of the most prevalent issues with traditional optical microscopy.

-Rather than using lenses to magnify the tissue sample, Zheng’s platform relies on a diffuser that goes between the specimen and the image sensor or camera.
-The diffuser randomly moves to different positions while the sensor acquires the images, gathering the encoded object information that will later be used to recover an image for viewing by clinicians or researchers.
+The platform uses a diffuser between the specimen and the image sensor or camera to magnify the tissue sample instead of using lenses.
+While the sensor captures the images, the diffuser randomly moves to various locations, gathering the encoded object data that will later be used to recover an image for viewing by clinicians or researchers.

 He used ptychographic imaging, which usually illuminates a sample with a focused beam before recording the pattern made by the diffracted light.
 Ptychography calls for recording thousands of patterns as the sample is moved to various positions to fully recover a complex image, such as a tissue sample.